2017 Mengalum Island boat accident: Search and rescue operations

 Two of the surviving crews were found in the waters between the island of Tiga and an offshore oil drilling platform.
 22 tourists were subsequently rescued by local fishermen, with three victims confirmed as dead.
 Most of the victims are found in weak conditions with they being huddling together in rough waters in their life vests and forming human chains.
 All rescued victims are sent to the Queen Elizabeth Hospital in Kota Kinabalu for further treatment.
 The Malaysian Maritime Enforcement Agency (MMEA) said the search area has been expanded by about four times from 1,500 to 2,400 square nautical miles of the South China Sea off the Sabah state to find the remaining victims.

-A Brunei oil company of Shell Petroleum Co Sdn Bhd (BSP) and Chinese authorities also participated in the search.
+A Brunei oil company of Brunei Shell Petroleum (BSP) and Chinese authorities also participated in the search.
 Brunei company focusing the search on its maritime baselines while Malaysian and Chinese authorities in the waters of Sabah.
 The MMEA deployed five vessels: KM Adil, KM Berani, KM Mabul, Kilat 40 and Kilat 23 – and two aircraft, a Canadair CL-415 plane and AW139 helicopter.
 The Royal Malaysian Navy (RMN) with four vessels: KD Ganas, KD Serang, CB 203 and CB 204, the Royal Malaysian Air Force (RMAF) with a C130 aircraft and the Marine Police has deployed four vessels, such as the PA 12, RH 29, RH 51 and PSC 1, and its Air Unit, two helicopters, the 9M-PHH and 9M-PHK.
 Until 30 January, the other victims still cannot be found as the search mission faces challenges due to rough sea condition and strong wind for the monsoon season, but the Malaysian authorities give assurance to Chinese counterpart that the issues were not the excuses and problem for them to stop their operations.
 The search also been expanded to neighbouring Sarawak with the search area has been widened from 3,000 to 3,900 square nautical miles.

 On 1 February, a body of man was found by local authorities 500 metres in the waters south of Mamutik Island, but it was confirmed later that the body are not part of the boat mishap missing victims but a men who went missing while fishing with his friends off Dinawan Island.
 On 4 February, a body of woman was found by local fishermen some 13 nautical miles (around 20 kilometres) in their fishing net from the area where the catamaran boat capsized, which it was confirmed as part of the missing victims through DNA report on 6 February as the body have become decomposed.

 The MMEA ended its search mission on 2 June, declaring that the five missing victims is forever missing.